gitsindonesia/ui-component/docs/components/tabs.md

 <LivePreview src="components-tabs--default" />

 ::: info
 The `VTabs` component is registered globally when you install with `@gits-id/ui`.
 So you don't need to import it manually.
 :::

 ### `v-model`

+Use `v-model `to set selected tab.

 ```vue
 <script setup lang="ts">